gofish/ioqueue/README.md

     pthread 65536   131072  32      17135   442     1057    1499    8363    3824    478.06
     pthread 32768   262144  32      16974   219     856     1076    16566   1930    482.61

-These numbers appear to surpass the published [performance specifications][intel_perf] for the drive, which use [Iometer][iometer] over the same 8GB logical address space and with a queue depth of 32 (# of in-flight requests).
-Iometer has not yet been run with these settings on the same drive.

 API
 ---